surveyjs/surveyjs-wordpress/README.md

 ### Drag & Drop WordPress Form Builder for your Enterprise

 SurveyJS is **the most advanced yet easy-to-use form builder,** perfect for enterprises of any size.
-You can use it to build something as simple as a Contact or Feedback form or to handle more complex use cases, such as an Application form with dynamic fields whose values are calculated and set based on the user's input and pre-defined conditions.
+You can use it to build something as simple as a Contact or Feedback form or to handle more complex use cases, such as an Application form with dynamic fields whose values are calculated and set based on the user's input and predefined conditions.

 ### Flexible Configuration Options